nnamdiKC/Devops-Projects/README.md

 # Devops-Projects

-This my first repo for my devops projects, I move!
+This is my first repository for my devops projects, I move!